Saketh-Reddy-Bejadi/GDSC-Veecsha/README.md

 # GDSC-Veecsha
-To Look after the website, here is a link of deplpoyed through Git Pages:  https://saketh-reddy-bejadi.github.io/GDSC-Veecsha/
+<h3>🚀Hey there!
+Take a look at our awesome website deployed through Git Pages: GDSC-Veecsha 🌐.
+Explore the magic! ✨</h3>